automerge/automerge-classic/README.md

 ### Persisting a document

-`Automerge.save(doc)` serializes the state of Automerge document `doc` to a string, which you can write to disk.
-The string contains an encoding of the full change history of the document (a bit like a git repository).
+`Automerge.save(doc)`serializes the state of Automerge document`doc`to a bit array (Uint8Array), which you can write to disk.
+The array contains an encoding of the full change history of the document (a bit like a git repository).

-`Automerge.load(str)` unserializes an Automerge document from a string that was produced by `Automerge.save()`.
+`Automerge.load(bitArray)`unserializes an Automerge document from a bit array that was produced by`Automerge.save()`.

 > ### Note: Specifying `actorId`
 >